The MTD Deadline For 6 April 2026 is Almost Here.Get Prepared Today For Free!

 • UK and foreign properties (if applicable)

-All property income counts toward your qualifying income threshold.
+All property income counts toward your qualifying income of MTD thresholds for Airbnb hosts.

 Permanent exemptions